-(1) Calculated in accordance with Rule 457(r) of the Securities Act.
-The price per share is based on the average of the high and low sale prices reported on the New York Stock Exchange for shares of the Registrant's common stock on March 27, 2015.
+(1) Calculated in accordance with Rule 457(r) of the Securities Act of 1933, as amended.
+The price per share is based on the average of the high and low sale prices reported on the New York Stock Exchange for shares of the Registrant's common stock on November 5, 2015.